lecoueyl/weaverjs/README.md

 ### Environments

 You can specify which environment you want to build.
-If you do not pass `env` as an option, then `dev` will be used by default.
+Development environment is used by default when building without option.

 #### Development